MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 * Any material that you associate with your experience, such as descriptions and support documentation, must be accurate.
 Use correct spelling, capitalization, punctuation, and grammar in your descriptions and materials.
 * Provide help and support information.
 It's highly recommended that your app include a help/FAQ link for the first-run user experience.
 For all personal apps, we recommend providing your help page as a personal tab for a better user experience.

-## sign up, sign in, and sign out flows
+## Sign up, sign in, and sign out flows

 Apps that depend on external accounts or services must provide a clear, simple sign in, sign out, and, when appropriate, sign-up experience.
 The experience must be reachable across all capabilities in your app.